joggienl/itslanguage-docs/docs/api/oauth2.md

-# Tenant server authentication
+# OAuth2

-OAuth2 is implemented so a tenant may authenticate and request an access token.
-Access tokens may be distributed to end-users to grant them access.
-By using access tokens, access may be restricted by using scopes.
+Access tokens may be requested by users to grant them access.

-Each tenant will receive a set of secrets called principal and credentials.
-The principal is a unique identifier (like a username) and the credentials are a secret, only the tenant should know (a password).
-A tenant can authenticate and receive an access token using these secrets.

 An access token can be used to make an authorised request.
-To do so, the access token should be passed as an authorization request header.
+To do so, the access token should be passed as an [authorization request header](#using-the-access-token).

 ## Obtain access token